pablomarx/Leibniz/README.md

 1. Crash the Notepad ROM
 2. On all other ROMs, it will report "Number too large" for everything.

+Text input in the listener windows ("&lt;stdin&gt;", "WallyScript Listener") is only working under the ARMistice and MP130 v2.0 ROM images.

 ### Diagnostics